Students create innovative and inclusive fashion products

 Elaine Evans, Senior Teaching Fellow in Fashion said “Often, clothing that is adapted to the functional needs of these consumers is uninspiring and doesn’t have a fashionable aesthetic, which can have a real impact on the way that the wearer feels.
 The real challenge for the fashion industry is that, as disabilities are unique to each consumer, brands would need to offer diverse products in order to cater for a range of needs.
 Hopefully, as the students who took part in the project move forward with their careers, they will be able use this experience to encourage fashion brands to be more inclusive.”

-The project has received regional news coverage on ITV’s calendar programme, the story can be viewed here.
+The project has received regional news coverage on ITV’s calendar programme.